Land One of the Fastest Growing Jobs with a Community College Degree

 Dental Hygienists

-Dental hygienist is another career option that can begin with a two-year degree from the local community college.
-This field offers professionals the chance to interact with dental patients through education, examinations and other preventative dental care.
-In some states, dental hygienists are also able to help dentists with surgical procedures like extractions and root canals.
+Dental hygienists are another career option that can begin with a two-year degree from the local community college.
+This field offers professionals the chance to interact with dental patients through education, examinations, and other preventative dental care.
+In some states, dental hygienists can also help dentists with surgical procedures like extractions and root canals.

-Job growth for dental hygienists is expected to increase at a rate of more than 37 percent between 2010 and 2020.
+Dental hygienists' job growth is expected to increase more than 37 percent between 2010 and 2020.
 The annual average salary for this field as of 2010 was $68,250.
 Most states require dental hygienists to have an associate degree and state licensure to practice in their field.

 Diagnostic Medical Sonographers

-The job of a diagnostic medical sonographer is an interesting one that involves the use of special equipment to diagnose illnesses and conditions.
-Medical sonographers may work in hospitals, outpatient facilities or doctors’ offices.
+The job of a diagnostic medical sonographer is interesting.
+It involves using special equipment to diagnose illnesses and conditions.
+Medical sonographers may work in hospitals, outpatient facilities, or doctors’ offices.
 The job typically requires a two-year degree and possible certification to work in some offices.

-The BLS predicts job growth for diagnostic medical sonographers to increase around 44 percent through the year 2020.
+The BLS predicts that diagnostic medical sonographer job growth will be around 44 percent through 2020.
 The average annual wage for this position in 2010 was $64,380.

 Skin Care Specialists

-The New York Times predicts that growth in the field of skin care will increase by 38 percent by the year 2018.
-According to the publication, the average annual salary for a skin care specialist may be $60,000 or more, depending on location and clientele.
+The New York Times predicts that skin care's growth will increase by 38 percent by 2018.
+According to the publication, the average annual salary for a skin care specialist maybe $60,000 or more, depending on location and clientele.

-Job growth is an important factor when choosing a career, and these fields are ahead of the pack in terms of predicted position increases.
+Job growth is essential when choosing a career, and these fields are ahead of the pack in terms of predicted position increases.
 Check out your local community college to see which programs they offer from this list and start a whole new career today.

 Questions?
 Contact us on Twitter. @communitycollegereview